top of page

 WHO WE ARE

-Aya is a community governed, nonprofit membership corporation.
-We are in the start-up phase of organizational development.
+Aya is a community governed, nonprofit membership corporation that exists to support other individuals and organizations in the retention and development of land.

 Latasha Palmer